Graduate program: Electrical & Computer Engineering

 - At least 32 credit hours must be upper level ECE courses (ECE4xx or ECE5xx).

 - At least 36 credit hours must be graduate level courses (5xx from any department, or 4xx-level Mathematics which have been approved by the student's advisory committee.)
-Thus no more than 12 credit hours may be 4xx level, excluding the specifically approved Mathematics courses referred to above.
+Thus no more than 12 credit hours may be 4xx level.

 ECE Graduate Course Offerings